-Cast and drop adjustments are a matter of trial and error.
-Adjust a little at a time until you obtain the desired sight picture on the rib.
-Right-handed shooters may desire some cast off, with left-handed shooters preferring some cast on.
 The terminology is the same for right- or left-handed shooters.
 The net effect is to move the comb to allow the face to move farther over the stock for better eye-to-rib alignment.
 When properly set, the front and rear sight beads should line up perfectly each time you shoulder your shotgun.

-MODELS WITH ADJUSTMENT HOLES IN THE BUTTSTOCK
+ADJUSTABLE COMB WITH HOLES IN THE BUTTSTOCK

-This section explains how to adjust the cast and comb height on models with holes in the right side of the buttstock Figure 15.
+This section explains how to adjust the cast and comb height on models with holes in the right side of the buttstock (Figure 14).
+This comb features an approximate range of 1/4" of cast on or cast off adjustment and 5/8" of drop at comb adjustment.

-Loosen the Allen screws in the right side of the buttstock to remove the comb.

-It features an approximate range of 1/4" of cast on or cast off adjustment and 5/8" of drop at comb adjustment.